alexnault/alexnault.dev/src/posts/open-closed-principle-in-functional-typescript.md

 }
 ```

-Notice how `Button` remained intact and focused on being a button?
+Notice how `Button` remained intact and focused on being a button, yet was extended?
 This solution adheres to the open-closed principle since we managed to extend our `Button`'s behavior while leaving its code unchanged.

 Other advantages of this solution include: